Profile: Yingluck Shinawatra

 Ms Yingluck was also seen to establish cordial ties with two key institutions, the royal palace and the military.

-But a rice subsidy policy, whereby her government bought rice from farmers at above market rates to boost rural incomes, hit Thailand's rice exports hard.
 Her opponents said the programme was rife with corruption and many farmers were left out of pocket.

 It was, however, a political amnesty bill that provided the trigger for protests which foreshadowed Ms Yingluck's demise.